 Vinyl can withstand water better than laminate floors.
 So, it does not get damaged by moisture and water.
 Laminate has wood elements in it and would be affected by the presence of water and will be damaged.
 This makes the vinyl more durable than laminate.
 Hence, this would make vinyl floors more suitable for places such as kitchens and wash areas.
 Their prices are almost the same with luxury vinyl being slightly more expensive.

-Ultimately, it depends on where in the house that each type of material is used.
+Ultimately, it depends on where in the house each type of material is used.
 Definitely, there are certain places in the house where laminate flooring would not be suitable due to the higher incidences of moisture.
 Hence, it is better for it to be used for dryer areas to create a warmer and more comfortable feel.

 How often should you mop laminate floors?